aksommerville/egg2/README.md

 - - - Confirm that all impacted cases are single calls into graf.
 If so, the fix will be easy, just start allocating multiple vertices at once internally.
 - - [ ] Web Video: Determine whether border is necessary.
 For now we are applying always.
 That's wasteful, but should be safe at least.
 - - [ ] editor: SidebarUi scroll bar broken, doesn't appear
-- - [x] native: Can we use egg-stdlib's rand()?
-There might be some value in having PRNG behave exactly the same across targets.
 - - [ ] native: Record and playback session.
 - - [ ] native: Add an initial audio delay like we did in v1.
 I've noticed missed notes in Humm Fu.
 - - [ ] eggdev client: Detect changes to shared_symbols.h and rebuild symbols when changed.
 Currently you have to restart the server if you change symbols.